Node.js & GoAccess Integration

 Common Mistakes

-• Exposing the real-time dashboard without authentication: Publishing the WebSocket endpoint publicly reveals server architecture and traffic patterns.
-This creates a direct security risk.
+- Exposing the dashboard without authentication: Publishing the WebSocket endpoint publicly leaks server architecture and traffic patterns.
+Fix: gate it behind an IP allowlist or reverse-proxy auth.

 Can Node.js parse logs in real-time without blocking the main thread?

 Yes.
-By leveraging child_process.spawn with stream piping, Node.js offloads parsing to the GoAccess C binary while maintaining a non-blocking event loop.
+By using child_process.spawn with stream piping, Node.js offloads the actual parsing to the GoAccess C binary while its own event loop stays non-blocking and free to handle the file watch and signal handlers.

 How does this integration improve crawl budget optimization?